COVID-19: A Look at Affiliate Performance in Turbulent Times

 As global communities endured lockdown measures, shoppers sourced options for new and recurring needs with affiliate sites being a valued third-party resource for identification of brands.
 Store closures, stocking, shipping, and fulfillment issues drove consumers to seek new online alternatives beyond Amazon and previously preferred brands.
 Here are examples of how consumer demand shifted during this stage:

 - A mindset of cost-savings and hedging against the unknown spurred bargain hunting, which brands met with very deep discounts.
-Sales from coupon sites increased 20% YOY.
+Sales from voucher and coupon sites increased 20% YOY.

 - In the US, the government-issued stimulus payments helped fund consumer spending.
 Affiliate sales for the mid April - early June time period increase 35% YOY.

 - The US tax deadline was extended in light of record-high unemployment, drawing out and delaying seasonal filing peaks associated with tax.